tianocore/edk2-pytool-extensions/integration_test/ReadMe.md

    1. `--include CoreCI` to run only the CoreCI tests
    2. `--include PlatformCI` to run only the Platform CI tests
    3. `--include PrEval` to run only the pr_eval tests
+   4. `--include Edk2` to run only on edk2 repo
+   5. `--include ProjectMu` to run only on Project Mu basecore repo
 2. More Debug info in log
    1. `-L TRACE` to run with most detailed info
    2. `-L DEBUG` to turn on debug level.
 This is less than trace